 In Macungie Township, the town of Millerstown was formed in 1776 with a purchase of 150 acres of land by Peter Miller who then laid out lots.
 The town became formalized in 1857 with election of borough officials including new burgess James Singmaster.
 In 1875, the town's name was changed to "Macungie" and in 1957, the town celebrated its centennial anniversary.

-Many thanks to the late Marguerite (Lepley) Cockley of Meyersdale, Somerset County, PA, who originally provided Gaumer family manuscripts which provide the facts for the Gaumer biographies on this website.
+Many thanks to the late Marguerite (Lepley) Cockley of Meyersdale, Somerset County, PA, who originally provided Gaumer family manuscripts which provide the facts to begin the initlal Gaumer biographies on this website.
 These papers may be based on Myrtle Knepper Weniger's work, The Gaumer Family and Allied Lines.
 Many other Gaumer descendants graciously have shared their compilations as well.
+See the Gaumer Archives on Minerd.com.